WS-UB/WLMap/README.md

 - [x] GPS data is sent to MQTT server.
 - [x] Accelerometer data is sent to MQTT server.
 - [x] Gyroscope data is sent to MQTT server.

+### Data Receiving from MQTT server
+- [x] Prediction GPS data is receive from MQTT server